The Power Borrower: How to Make Lenders Compete for You

 Show Notes

-The fix isn't complicated.
-Pull your reports from AnnualCreditReport.com.
-Dispute any errors.
-Pay down revolving balances before the statement closes — utilization under 10% can add 15–30 points.
-Give it 60–90 days.
-Don't apply until you're in the top tier.
-I've seen borrowers jump from 735 to 785 in 90 days just by paying off two cards and disputing a medical collection.
-It works.
+The fix: pull your reports from AnnualCreditReport.com, dispute errors, and pay down revolving balances below 10% utilization before the statement closes.
+That alone can add 15–30 points.
+Give it 60–90 days before applying.
+Borrowers routinely jump from 735 to 785 in 90 days by paying off two cards and disputing a stale collection.

 The 45-Day Rate Shopping Window

-Debt-to-income ratio matters more than most people realize.
-Conventional best pricing kicks in when your DTI stays below 36%.
-Every point above that?
-You're paying for it in basis points.
-A 42% DTI gets you approved, but you won't get the best rate.
-Pay down a car loan.
-Pay off a credit card.
-Get under 36% before you apply.
+Conventional best pricing kicks in when your debt-to-income ratio stays below 36%.
+Every point above that costs you in basis points.
+A 42% DTI gets you approved, but not at the best rate.
+Pay down a car loan or credit card to get under 36% before you apply.

-Reserves matter too.
-Six months of PITIA on all properties is the baseline — that's the floor.
-But $20,000 in liquid reserves can offset borderline credit or DTI.
-It signals stability.
-Lenders like that.
-If you're sitting on $15K and your DTI is 38%, park another $5K in savings for 60 days.
-That extra cushion moves you into better pricing.
-Fannie and Freddie have overlays that reward reserves.
-Some lenders will waive a pricing hit if you show 18 months of reserves instead of 6.
-Ask.
-They won't volunteer it.
+Reserves matter just as much.
+Six months of PITIA on all properties is the baseline, but $20,000 in liquid reserves can offset borderline credit or DTI.
+Fannie and Freddie have overlays that reward reserves — some lenders waive a pricing hit if you show 18 months instead of 6.
+Ask about it; they won't volunteer it.

 • DTI: Under 36%.
 Pay something off if you have to.